Valt1-0/Booking/README.md

 To generate the JSON file, go in **Swagger** folder, run first : `npm install` and after, run : `npm run start`

+Available on [Swagger](localhost:4000), when docker compose is up 👍

 ## Containers